Identifying Chern numbers of superconductors from local measurements: Methods

 We can study the effects of the finite size of the samples and the disorder on the topology by computing the Chern marker $C_m$ integrated over the bulk of the sample \cite{Loring_2010, BiancoResta, Zhang_2013}.
 If the system is sufficiently large to possess the topological properties $C_m$ is approximately quantized to the integer value of the Chern number of an infinite system.
-Fig.~\ref{fig:chern-marker}(a) shows the Chern marker $C_m$ as a function of the system size for a representative set of system parameters.
-Our choice of the system size $N_x = N_y = 24$ gives relatively good accuracy of quantization in all considered cases.
-Fig.~\ref{fig:chern-marker}(b) shows $C_m$ as a function of disorder amplitude $V_0$ for the same set of system parameters demonstrating that $C_m$ is reasonably well quantized in the range of disorder amplitudes considered in our work $V_0 / \overline{\Delta}_{\rm shiba} \leq 1$.
-We also checked that the average localization lengths of the edge states ($2.3$ lattice constants in the Shiba dataset and $4.3$ lattice constants in the training dataset) are much smaller than the system size.
+Fig.~\ref{fig:chern-marker}(a) shows the modulus of the Chern marker $|C_m|$ as a function of the system size for a representative set of system parameters.
+Our choice of the system size $N_x = N_y = 24$ yields a relatively good quantization in all considered cases.
+Also, manufacturing systems of size $24\xi$ does not pose a significant experimental challenge.
+Fig.~\ref{fig:chern-marker}(b) shows the Chern marker $C_m$ as a function of disorder amplitude $V_0$ for the same set of system parameters demonstrating that $|C_m|$ is reasonably well quantized in the range of disorder amplitudes considered in our work $V_0 / \overline{\Delta}_{\rm shiba} \leq 1$.
+We also roughly estimated the average localization lengths of the edge states ($\sim2$ lattice constants in the Shiba dataset and $\sim4$ lattice constants in the training dataset) to check that they are much smaller than the system size.